Singular support of coherent sheaves, and the geometric Langlands conjecture: Compatibility with Eisenstein series

 \section{Compatibility with Eisenstein series}

-A crucial ingredient in formulating the Geometric Langlands equivalence is the interaction of $G$ with its Levi subgroups.
+A crucial ingredient in the formulation of the Geometric Langlands equivalence is the interaction of $G$ with its Levi subgroups.
 Such interaction is given by the functors of Eisenstein series on both sides of the correspondence.
 In this section we will study how these functors act on our category $\IndCoh_{\on{Nilp}^G_{glob}}(\LocSysG)$.

 \ssec{The Eisenstein series functor on the geometric side}

 \sssec{} Let $P$ be a parabolic subgroup of $G$ with the Levi quotient $M$.
 Let us recall the definition of the Eisenstein series functor

 (see \cite{DrGa2}).